labmlai/research/RoPER.md

 ### Language modeling

+This is the training and validation losses of a 200 million parameter langauge model trained on English Wikipedia dataset.
+We used [sentence piece](https://github.com/google/sentencepiece) tokenizer with a vocabulary size of 32,000.

-This is the training and validation losses of a 200M parameter langauge model trained on Wikipedia dataset.
-Both runs show similar losses and we can see that RoPER doesn't hurt the models language modelling capabilities.
+Both runs show similar losses and we can see that RoPER doesn't hurt language modelling capabilities.

 ![Loss](roper_lm.png)